peterhinch/micropython-async/TUTORIAL.md

  * ``EventLoop.create_task`` Arg: the coro to run.
 The scheduler queues the coro to run ASAP.
 The ``create_task`` call returns immediately.
 The coro arg is specified with function call syntax with any required arguments passed.
+ * ``EventLoop.run_until_complete`` Arg: the coro to run.
+The scheduler queues the coro to run ASAP.
+The coro arg is specified with function call syntax with any required arguments passed.
+The ``run_until_complete`` call returns when the coro terminates: this method provides a way of quitting the scheduler.
  * ``await``  Arg: the coro to run, specified with function call syntax.
 Starts the coro ASAP and blocks until it has run to completion.

+The above are compatible with CPython.
+Additional uasyncio methods are discussed in 2.2.3 below.

 ###### [Jump to Contents](./TUTORIAL.md#contents)